 It : Originally spawned from the bizarrely terrifying mind of horror author Stephen King, the story of It has captured the frightful imaginations of readers and clown-fearing children everywhere.
 While a 1990 mini-series adaptation of the novel starring Tim Curry as the titular monster has amassed a cult following over the years, Andy Muschietti’s new film attempts to traumatize a whole new generation.
-The premise follows a group of friends in Derry, Maine, who are stalked by a mysterious entity that takes the form of an evil clown named Pennywise.
+The premise follows a group of friends in Derry, Maine, who is stalked by a mysterious entity that takes the form of an evil clown named Pennywise.
 The self-proclaimed “Losers Club” must defeat the creature before it can feed off their deepest fears.

 What Floats Your Boat: It’s not often that audiences form strong attachments and sympathize with the main characters of a horror movie, let alone an ensemble consisting of pre-teen actors, but the absolute best aspect that It delivers is the camaraderie of the cast.
 This rag-tag gang of plucky youngsters shines throughout the entire film, delivering many comedic one-liners and endearing moments atypical to a story of this nature.
 With each character fleshed out, the stakes are higher and the threat is more legitimate as viewers watch these kids battle an ancient evil—maybe just as menacing as the daily obstacles they experience in their lives as well.
 It’s a strange yet satisfying dynamic seeing these children struggle to survive not only a supernatural force but an eerily negligent township with creepy adults that don’t seem to care about their well-being.
 Standout performances include Finn Wolfhard of Stranger Things fame as loudmouth Richie Tozier and Jaeden Lieberher in the role of the stuttering Bill Denbrough.